alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 [relatively low-powered system](https://en.wikipedia.org/wiki/Ascent_Propulsion_System).
 But Mars gravity is more than twice at 0.38g, and also there is an atmosphere.
-A proportionally big rocket is required to leave the Martian surface.
+A proportionally big rocket is required to leave the Martian surface, which is why many launches are needed to transport the tripulation, the cargo and the return rocket.

 ### SpaceX